shawshubham/shawshubham.github.io/content/learning/foundational-skills/core-java/1_introduction-to-java/1_3_evolution-of-java.md

 >
 > That’s where LTS (Long-Term Support) comes in 👇
 >
-> - LTS Versions (like Java 8, 11, 17, 21) receive security updates, patches, and stability fixes for several years — making them ideal for enterprise and production systems.
+> - LTS Versions (like Java 8, 11, 17, 21, 25) receive security updates, patches, and stability fixes for several years — making them ideal for enterprise and production systems.
 > - Non-LTS Versions (like 12, 13, 14, 19, 20, 22, 23) are short-term releases — great for experimenting with new features but not meant for long-term use.
 > - LTS releases appear every 3 years, ensuring developers can plan migrations smoothly.
 > - Most frameworks (Spring, Hibernate, etc.) and companies officially support only LTS releases.
 >
 > **Current LTS Versions:**
-> Java 8 → Java 11 → Java 17 → Java 21 → (next: Java 25 in 2025!)
+> Java 8 → Java 11 → Java 17 → Java 21 → Java 25 → (next: Java 29 in 2028!)

 ## 1. Early Versions